 The Springs Resort & Spa at Arenal

-Enjoy open-air dining at The Springs (Photo Courtesy of The Springs Resort & Spa)
+Enjoy open-air dining at The Springs (photo courtesy of The Springs Resort & Spa)

 Aptly named for its 28 mineral hot springs, The Springs Resort & Spa at Arenal is an enormous Costa Rican playground of thermal pools, rooms, amenities, and meeting spaces stretching across 165 acres next to the volcano.
 The resort has 74 rooms (and 14 different room types) on the property, including villas modeled after Swiss ski chalets and equipped with golf carts for getting around.
-All rooms have a rustic-luxe motif with wood, bamboo, wicker accents, and big marble bathrooms with jetted tubs.
+All rooms have a rustic-luxe motif with wood, bamboo, and wicker accents and big marble bathrooms with jetted tubs.
 The best part: Each unit has a spacious furnished outdoor space with volcano views, which, on a clear day, is a sight to behold.

 Nayara Springs

-Nayara's infinity pool and lounge area (Photo Courtesy of Nayara Springs)
+Nayara's infinity pool and lounge area (photo courtesy of Nayara Springs)

 Not to be confused with its bigger, family-friendly sister property, Nayara Gardens, the luxurious Nayara Springs is a secluded, adults-only boutique hotel surrounded by tropical rainforest.
 The only drawback here is the lack of volcano views.
 What you get, though, is the ultimate stay in privacy.

-Each of the resort’s villas—16 of them—features a private thermal plunge pool (an anomaly on this list) fed by natural mineral hot springs and romantic, contemporary, and slightly exotic décor in the form of indigenous wood and stone.
+Each of the resort's villas—16 of them—features a private thermal plunge pool (an anomaly on this list) fed by natural mineral hot springs and romantic, contemporary, and slightly exotic decor in the form of indigenous wood and stone.
 Expect special touches like four-poster beds, indoor-outdoor showers, and big furnished decks leading to the pools, complete with daybeds, dining areas, and hammocks.

 The resort offers several freebies (free minibar items and free international calls) and gadgets (think Bluetooth music players and espresso machines).
 You'll also have access to the property next door for excellent dining options, including a charming wine bar and coffee shop, plus the resort's weekly cocktail party.
 For a refreshing start to the day, check out the morning yoga classes held in the yoga hut.